Italy flag

 Visa and residency

 Focus cities: Milan, Rome, Bologna.
-Local reality: car dependency can be higher, while housing tends to be manageable outside premium districts.
+Local reality: In Milan, car dependency can be higher, while housing tends to be manageable outside premium districts.

 Quick Stats